 Emotional pain is different for everyone.
 We experience true bouts of emotional pain in some form during life.
-Emotional pain is the mental anquish and despair one gets from suffering with common emotions such as sadness, loss, grief, heartbreak, and/or depression.
+Emotional pain is the mental anguish and despair one gets from suffering from common emotions such as sadness, loss, grief, heartbreak, and/or depression.

 Do you find yourself saying to others: “You will never understand my pain”.